Davy Crockett (nuclear device): History

 The Davy Crockett's nuclear warhead, the M388, was removed from US Army Europe (in West Germany) in August 1967.
 The last nuclear-equipped warhead was retired in 1971.
 Brigadier General Alvin Cowan, Assistant Division Commander of 3rd Armored Division, while stating the weapon was a "significant advance" in technical terms and that the laboratory responsible deserved "a great deal of credit", further stated that the Army retired the weapon due to the personnel costs associated with it as well as apparent "great fear that some sergeant would start a nuclear war".

-The Davy Crockett was never used in actual combat.
-Since their retirement, Davy Crockett systems have been preserved in many museums throughout the United States.
+Like all but the second and third nuclear weapons ever completed, the Davy Crockett was never used in combat.
+Since their retirement Davy Crockett systems have been preserved in many museums throughout the United States.